 Less meddling sounds like less work to me.
 Needles to say, your mostly-industrious Planet Natural blogger likes the idea of less work.

 What exactly rewilding means is open to debate.
 Often, it’s linked with the practice of permaculture, because of its sustainability values.
 Generally it means bringing your landscape closer to the natural world of your particular locale.
 But it can simply mean paying more attention to what you grow while making your landscape more environmentally friendly.
-It can even be applied to your interior landscape.
+It can even be applied to humans.